 Hulu Live TV & Hulu Plans

-1. Limited Commercials – Priced at just $5.99 a month, you can get access to all of Hulu’s on-demand shows and popular movies.
+Priced at just $5.99 a month, you can get access to all of Hulu’s on-demand shows and popular movies.
 However, these might be interrupted with short 10-second ads which can be quite the peeve.
-If you’re on a strict budget, this plan would be good enough for you as still get to enjoy all the premium content.
+If you’re on a strict budget, this plan would be good enough for you to still get to enjoy all the premium content.

-2. No Commercials – Priced at $11.99 per month, Hulu’s no commercial plan offer just that – content sans the annoying ads.
+Priced at $11.99 per month, Hulu’s no commercial plan offers just that – content sans the annoying ads.
 If ads in the middle of your movie/TV show watching experience are too bothersome for you, upgrading to this plan is totally worth it.

 Hulu’s Live TV Plan & Pricing Details